 - The employer has proof that it was the landlord’s duty to take corrective action.

-- The employer was in the process of selling the business, and the duty to take corrective measures was being negotiated.
+- The employer was in the process of selling the business, and the duty to take corrective measures was under negotiation.

-The courts may not accept these excuses for not taking corrective measures, but there still must be proof that the employer’s negligence was intentional.
+The courts may not accept these excuses for not taking corrective measures, but your attorney will still have to prove your employer’s negligence was intentional.

 - Gather evidence of the dangerous condition (photographs, videos, etc.)

-- Take sworn depositions of coworkers who were also exposed to the unsafe working condition
+- Take sworn depositions of coworkers also exposed to the unsafe working condition

 - Take sworn depositions of your employer and management staff